Yanlan-Mao-Lab/TissueOrigami/ToolBox/MeshGeneration/2DEllipse/src/readme.md

 - `2d` : The tissue is to be meshed in 2D using a pre-built tesselation
 - `3d` : The tissue is to be meshed in 3D using a pre-built tesselation
-- `3d_cyl` : The tissue is to be meshed in 3D using a pre-built cylindrical tesselation In the event that the value `wdg` is supplied, four dependencies must be provided (need diagram and details to be filled in by someone with contextual knowledge!)
+- `3d_cyl` : The tissue is to be meshed in 3D using a pre-built cylindrical tesselation In the event that the value `wdg` is supplied, four dependencies must be provided **(need diagram and details to be filled in by someone with contextual knowledge!)**
 - `length1`:
 - `length2`:
 - `width1` :
 - `width2` :
 - `outline`: Path to an outline file that traces out the boundary of the tissue.
 For more information see the "shape outline files" section.

-Following the `meshing_mode`, the following arguments are required (in order):
+Following the `meshing_mode`, the following arguments are required:
 - `ABHeight`: The combined height (length in the $z$-direction) of the actin and basal tissue layers.
 When ECM is present this is technically the combined height of the actin, ECM, and basal tissue layers.
 - `PrismSideLength`: The target side length for the (prism shaped) finite volume elements.
 - `nzLayers`: The number of tissue layers in the $z$-direction.
-- `symY`: Toggles whether the mesh should be made symmetric in y.

-Finally, one should specify a `tissueType`:
+One should specify the required variable `tissueType`:
 - `tissueType`: Determines the type of tissue, and thus the material properties etc, that is to be meshed.
 Options for the value of this variable are:
 - 0: Wing disc after 48 hours (no ECM)